trueberryless-org/blog/starlight/src/content/docs/blog/technically-impressive-github-profile-readme.md

     echo "<img src=\"data:image/svg+xml;base64,$(cat encoded.txt)\"/>" > final.md
 ```

-The final result? **An animated, embedded SVG inside my README, without breaking Markdown compatibility.**
+The final result?
+An animated, embedded SVG inside my README, without breaking Markdown compatibility.

----
+## 5. Automating Everything with GitHub Actions

-**5. Automating Everything with GitHub Actions** This whole setup would be **pointless** if I had to manually update it.
-So, I created a GitHub Action that runs **every 15 minutes** to:
+This whole setup would be pointless if I had to manually update it.
+So, I created a GitHub Action that runs every 15 minutes to:

 ✅ Fetch and inline external SVG content
 ✅ Regenerate my dynamic Bento Grid
 ✅ Convert complex HTML structures into SVG
 ✅ Base64-encode animations for seamless embedding

 Here’s the full workflow:

 ```yaml